o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 export default App;

 ```
 As we see inside the `render` method of this class we can write pure HTML code without breaking the code.
-React in the end renders this HTML dynamically to the Virtual Document Object Model (Virtual DOM).
-Another notable feature of React.
-Instead of rendering directly to the HTML DOM it caches all changes inside the virtual DOM and updates the browsers displayed DOM in a efficient way accordingly.
+React in the end renders this HTML dynamically to the Virtual Document Object Model (Virtual DOM) which is another notable feature of React.
+Instead of rendering directly to the HTML DOM it caches all changes inside the virtual DOM and updates the browsers displayed DOM accordingly in a efficient way.
 React always tries to work with a component oriented way of structuring a front-end.
 For example a sidebar navigation is one component.
 Inside this component multiple link components are nested.
 This makes React projects very structured and good to maintain if some features need to be added.
-React is in our eyes one of the most versatile tool for developing dynamic front-ends which makes it the best fit for creating the client part of Sentitomo.
+React is in our eyes one of the most versatile tool for developing dynamic front-ends which makes it the best fit for creating the client part of SentiTomo.

 ## The Application

-Due to the fact that Sentitomo is built up with different technologies, there are some requirements that need to be fulfilled when you are trying to set up the application.
-To clarify the different environment settings and the overall structure the next section tries to clarify all of those facts.
+Due to the fact that SentiTomo is built up with different technologies, there are some requirements that need to be fulfilled when you are trying to set up the application.
+To clarify the different environment settings and the overall structure the next section tries to discuss all of those facts.

 ### Overview